 The Old Town TIF Fund was established through the Old Town Tax Increment Financing (TIF) plan adopted by the DDA and City in 2016 (originally called TIF-2, which was adopted in 1985 and expired in 2015).
 It is funded through the harnessed appreciation of tax revenue within the Old Town TIF District.
-The City of Traverse City contributes 53-cents on the dollar of the revenue collected in the Old Town TIF, with the remaining 47-cents contributed by the following regional taxing authorities: Grand Traverse County Commission on Aging; Grand Traverse County Veterans Affairs; Grand Traverse County Road Commission; Northwestern Michigan College; Bay Area Transportation Authority; Grand Traverse County Conservation District; Grand Traverse County Animal Control; the Recreation Authority; and Grand Traverse County, as well the DDA's levied millage.
+The City of Traverse City contributes 53-cents on the dollar of the revenue collected in the Old Town TIF, with the remaining 47-cents contributed by the following regional taxing authorities: Grand Traverse County Commission on Aging; Grand Traverse County Veterans Affairs; Grand Traverse County Road Commission; Northwestern Michigan College; Bay Area Transportation Authority; Grand Traverse County, as well the DDA's levied millage.